 - The PCP implements the recommendation, taking into consideration the patient’s history, current clinical status, and preferences.

-- Although designed as a one-time interprovider consultation, PCPs and psychiatrists can continue to communicate if necessary.
+- Although designed as a one-time interprovider consultations, PCPs and psychiatrists can continue to communicate if necessary.

 - Financial incentive for participating psychiatrists (~$50 per consult or 0.75 wRVUs)